datacom-website/datacom-design-tokens/README.md

 ```

 Pat yourself on the back, you have now built your first style dictionary!
 Moving on, take a look at what we have built.
-This should have created a build directory and it should look like this:
+This should have created a build directory and it should look similar to this:
 ```
 ├── README.md
-├── config.json
+├── build.js
-├── properties/
+├── src/
 │   ├── color/
-│       ├── base.json
+│       ├── color.json
 │       ├── font.json
-│   ├── size/
-│       ├── font.json
+│   ├── web-platform/
 ├── build/
 │   ├── android/
-│      ├── font_dimens.xml
 │      ├── colors.xml
 │   ├── scss/
 │      ├── _variables.scss